rushikreddie/Credit-Risk-Modeling-Classification/README.md

 <h2>Project Overview</h2>
 </div>

-> **CreditIQ** is a production-grade, end-to-end **Credit Risk Classification System** that mirrors the **CIBIL scoring methodology** used by Indian financial institutions.
-It classifies loan applicants into risk categories — **Poor, Average, Good, and Excellent** — by training and comparing multiple machine learning models on real-world banking and CIBIL data.
+> **CreditIQ** is a production-grade, end-to-end **Loan Default Prediction System** built on real-world Indian banking and credit bureau data.
+It predicts whether a loan applicant will **default or not** — using a rigorous ML pipeline that includes feature engineering, VIF-based multicollinearity removal, WOE/IV-based feature selection, class imbalance handling, and Optuna hyperparameter tuning.

-This system enables banks, NBFCs, and fintech companies to make **data-driven lending decisions**, reduce default losses, and comply with risk assessment frameworks.
+The final deployed model is a **Logistic Regression** tuned with Optuna and trained on SMOTETomek-balanced data — achieving an **AUC of 0.98**, **Gini of 0.96**, and a **KS Statistic of 85.98%**.

 ---